-- 4 Edit the information as necessary. - 5 Click OK.

-The changes are saved to the Mail Hotlist entry.
+- 4 Edit the information as necessary (for details, see "Using the Hotlist to manage mail addresses" on page 3-10). - Click OK.The changes are saved to the Mail Hotlist entry.

 Editing Terminal Hotlist entries

 To edit the information stored in a Terminal Hotlist entry: